A Parallel Section Functor for 2-Vector Bundles: Introduction and summary

 Applications in mathematical physics and representation theory involve an orbifold construction for \emph{extended} equivariant topological field theory (in our terminology \emph{extended} means that the field theory is defined on manifolds up to codimension two).
-In order to generalize the orbifoldization procedure given in \cite{schweigertwoikeofk} to the case of extended field theories, we need a higher analogue of the parallel section functor \eqnref{eqnfirstparallelsectionfunctor} or, in other words, the extension of the 2-functor \eqnref{eqnparovergroupoid2} to a symmetric monoidal 2-functor defined on a symmetric monoidal bicategory $\TRepGrpd$ of 2-vector bundles over varying groupoids.
-The construction of this symmetric monoidal 2-functor is the main result of this paper (\thmref{thmextparsecfunctor}).
-The relation between the different parallel section functors is summarized in the diagram in which the object of main interest is sitting in the right lower corner.
+In order to generalize the orbifoldization procedure given in \cite{schweigertwoikeofk} to the case of extended field theories in \cite{extofk}, we need a higher analogue of the parallel section functor \eqref{eqnfirstparallelsectionfunctor} or, in other words, the extension of the 2-functor \eqref{eqnparovergroupoid2} to a symmetric monoidal 2-functor defined on a symmetric monoidal bicategory $\TRepGrpd$ of 2-vector bundles over varying groupoids.
+The construction of this symmetric monoidal 2-functor is the main result of this paper (Theorem~\ref{thmextparsecfunctor}).
+The relation between the different parallel section functors is summarized in the diagram

+in which the object of main interest is sitting in the right lower corner.
 Note that the upper half of the diagram was already discussed in \cite{schweigertwoikeofk}.

-Concretely, this paper is organized as follows: In \secref{section2vectorbundlespar} we first recall ordinary vector bundles over groupoids and their parallel sections including the pull-push operations used in \cite{schweigertwoikeofk}.
-Afterwards, we discuss the higher analogues of these notions, i.e. 2-vector bundles over groupoids and their parallel sections and hence the left lower corner of the above diagram.
+Concretely, this paper is organized as follows: In Section~\ref{section2vectorbundlespar} we first recall ordinary vector bundles over groupoids and their parallel sections including the pull-push operations used in \cite{schweigertwoikeofk}.
+Afterwards, we discuss the higher analogues of these notions, i.e.\ 2-vector bundles over groupoids and their parallel sections and hence the left lower corner of the above diagram.

-\secref{secpullpushext} is devoted to the introduction of pullback and pushforward maps on two different categorical levels needed for the construction of the parallel section functor \eqnref{eqntheparallelsectionfunctor}.
-The discussion of pullback and pushforward 2-morphisms in \secref{pullpush2mor} leads to a higher version of the equivariant Beck-Chevalley condition (\satzref{mscextversionvonsatz440ausbscwoikeext}), which is of independent interest.
+Section~\ref{secpullpushext} is devoted to the introduction of pullback and pushforward maps on two different categorical levels needed for the construction of the parallel section functor \eqref{eqntheparallelsectionfunctor}.
+The discussion of pullback and pushforward 2-morphisms in Section~\ref{pullpush2mor} leads to a higher version of the equivariant Beck-Chevalley condition (Proposition~\ref{mscextversionvonsatz440ausbscwoikeext}), which is of independent interest.